 - Take additional coursework that provides Validation by Educational Experience (VEE) credits in the actuarial field.

 - Explore the wide variety of career opportunities related to actuarial science.

-Congratulations to the following Xavier students for passing an Actuarial Exam!
+Congratulations to the following Xavier students for recently passing an Actuarial Exam!

 John Gundersen (P, Mar 2019)